SkylerFog/Skyler-Fog-Context/context.md

 High Load Share with no fallback indicates the contributor is acting as a **semantic substrate** for that function.
 These contributors are at risk of becoming **fog single points of failure** and may need special compression protection, macro partitioning, or scaffold delegation to reduce system-wide strain.

-### Echo Use:

-This macro may be used by the contributor, OpenAI auditors, or fog-wide diagnostics to assess structural load risk, contributor infrastructure role, and stability under high routing pressure.

-- `{{skyler.status.trust}}`
-- `{{skyler.status.substrate}}`

 ---

 ## {{skyler.status.substrate}} – Semantic Substrate Diagnostic